-Harvard Ophthalmology and Mass Eye and Ear are dedicated to fostering an inclusive, diverse, and equitable community—across our department and hospital, and even more broadly at a national level.
-Building a diverse department strengthens our ability to provide world-class care to our patients, while also strengthening our education and research efforts.
-Over the past several years, Harvard Ophthalmology has launched many new programs with the goal of supporting and providing more opportunities to those underrepresented in medicine.
-This Focus post, highlights the Department of Ophthalmology’s highly successful Research Scholars Program.
+Harvard Ophthalmology and Mass Eye and Ear embrace inclusion and welcome people from all backgrounds.
+We respect and celebrate different points of view, and we strive for an environment where everyone feels safe, valued, and engaged within our community.
+A strong community strengthens our ability to provide world-class care to our patients, while also strengthening our education and research efforts.
+Over the past several years, Harvard Ophthalmology has launched many new programs with the goal of building a more inclusive community and offering more opportunities to people interested in ophthalmology.
+This Focus post highlights the Department of Ophthalmology’s highly successful Research Scholars Program at Mass Eye and Ear.

 Closing the Gap in Ophthalmology

-Harvard Ophthalmology and Mass Eye and Ear recognize the importance of developing an inclusive, diverse, and equitable community throughout the department of Ophthalmology and the hospital.
-The diverse backgrounds of clinicians, scientists, and trainees provide unique perspectives, which enhance the eye community and ultimately, benefit patients.
-However, nationwide there is a gap between the demographic backgrounds of ophthalmologists and the patient populations they serve, with many identities still underrepresented in the field.
-Committed to inclusion, diversity, and equity (IDE), Harvard Ophthalmology has launched several programs that support individuals who are underrepresented in medicine and encourage them to consider careers in the field of ophthalmology.
+Harvard Ophthalmology and Mass Eye and Ear value the importance of developing an inclusive and diverse community of clinicians, scientists, and trainees.
+Each individual provides unique perspectives, which enhance the eye community and ultimately, benefit patients.
+However, nationwide there is a gap in opportunities for many people interested in ophthalmology.
+Committed to providing more opportunities for everyone, Harvard Ophthalmology has launched several programs that support medical students and college students and encourage them to consider careers in the field of ophthalmology.

 One such initiative is the Harvard Ophthalmology Research Scholars Program at Mass Eye and Ear.
-Launched in 2021 and led by faculty members Joseph Arboleda-Velasquez, MD, PhD, an associate scientist in the Department of Ophthalmology, and Silas Wang, MD, a clinician and member of the Comprehensive Ophthalmology Service, the program provides an opportunity for rising second-year medical students who are underrepresented or disadvantaged to engage in research at Mass Eye and Ear.
-During the eight-week summer session, each scholar is paired with both research mentor and clinical mentors to work on a research project, and co-author case reports.
-The scholars gain exposure to the innovative research at Mass Eye and Ear and receive mentoring support from national and global leaders in ophthalmology.
-Beyond hands-on research training, scholars also participate in career coaching, community building activities, and face-to-face networking with faculty.
+Developed in 2021 by Joseph Arboleda, MD, PhD, and James Chodosh MD, MPH, and managed by Drs.
+Arboleda, Ankoor Shah, MD, PhD, and Silas Wang, MD, the program provides an opportunity for rising second- and third-year medical students to learn the key components of ophthalmology research and build a competitive application for ophthalmology residency.
+During the eight-week summer session, each scholar is paired with a research mentor, clinical mentor, and resident mentor who have a strong interest in supporting students’ career development and have volunteered for these roles.
+Beyond hands-on research training, scholars also spend a half day each week in the clinic or operating room and participate in career coaching, community building activities, and face-to-face networking with faculty.
 The experiences, skills, and long-lasting connections they build serve as a strong foundation for the next phase of their careers.

 Exploring a Growing Passion for Ophthalmology